FFRI/ProjectChampollion/docs_src/src/part1.md

 - Other features of Rosetta 2 `runtime`
     - Loading of AOT files
     - The ability to query `oahd` for the existence of AOT files via Mach IPC
-- Debugging features included in Rosetta 2 `runtime`
+- Debug modes included in Rosetta 2 `runtime`
     - Tracing of JIT translations (`ROSETTA_PRINT_IR`)
     - Printing the information on segments mapped onto the memory (`ROSETTA_PRINT_SEGMENTS`)
-- AOT\_METADATA load command included in an AOT file
+- `LC_AOT_METADATA` load command included in an AOT file
 - Speeding up the loading process with AOT shared cache files
 - Introduction to the AOT shared cache file structure and the parser
     - The parser of AOT shared cache files is available [here](https://github.com/FFRI/ProjectChampollion/tree/main/AotSharedCacheExtractor).